 The heyday of Hollywood is captured in the architecture of Disney’s Hollywood Studios.
 The park has its own Hollywood and Vine, and also a Sunset Boulevard that recalls the glitz and glamour of Tinseltown.
 The trip down memory lane is completed by The Great Movie Ride, a ride through famous moments from the big screen, and The Hollywood Brown Derby, where the famous Cobb salad of the former Vine Street restaurant is alive and well along with the interior design of the one-time hangout of Hollywood stars.
 Boomers who grooved to ’70s rock will want to take a spin on Rock ‘n’ Roller Coaster Starring Aerosmith.
-Immerse yourself in the classic Star Wars trilogy with 50 possible story combinations on Star Tours – The Adventures Continue.
+Immerse yourself in the classic Star Wars trilogy with more than 50 possible story combinations on Star Tours – The Adventures Continue.

 Unleash your inner explorer with a day at Disney’s Animal Kingdom.
 Up-close encounters with exotic animals and adventures of the prehistoric kind await guests at this theme park that sprawls across 400 acres.
 The park’s largest attraction, Kilimanjaro Safaris, is an incredible journey across an “African savannah” where hundreds of animals roam free.